KevDoy/RenewedSolitude3DS/README.md

-# This is created by TCPixel
+# Updated and Renewed
-TCPixel created Halo Revamped, this is a fork to create some improvements
+Renewed Solitude is an updated version of TCPixel's Halo Revamped for 3DS.

 # Halo Renewed Solitude 3DS
 Halo Renewed Solitude is a Halo Style Quake Mod using ctrQuake